American game show winnings records

-As of March 2025, the top three winners in American game show history all earned the majority of their winnings from the quiz show Jeopardy!, which has aired since 1984 and has had no hard earnings limit since 2003.
-Ken Jennings is the highest-earning American game show contestant of all time, having accumulated a total of $5,223,414.
-He took the record back from Brad Rutter as the highest-earning contestant (a record Rutter had held since 2014) by virtue of his victory on January 14, 2020, in the Jeopardy!
+As of March 2025, the top second through fourth winners in American game show history all earned the majority of their winnings from the quiz show Jeopardy!, which has aired since 1984 and has had no hard earnings limit since 2003.
+Ken Jennings is the second highest-earning American game show contestant of all time, having accumulated a total of $5,796,214 as of July 2025.
+Jennings took his record back from Brad Rutter as the highest-earning contestant (a record Rutter had held since 2014) by virtue of his victory on January 14, 2020, in the Jeopardy!
 The Greatest of All Time tournament.

+On March 25, 2025, David Genat, an Australian model and television personality, surpassed both Jennings and Rutter and became the highest-earning contestant on a single American game show, after winning $5,800,000 on the second season finale of Deal or No Deal Island.
+Therefore, even if Jennings or Rutter surpass Genat's amount in the future, Genat still holds the record for highest amount won in one appearance, as his $5,800,000 win occurred in one night, while Jennings and Rutter's total amounts have accumulated over the course of twenty years.

 Daytime game shows

 Most daytime game show top prizes were limited to $25,000 during the 1960s and 1970s, a restriction made for both budgetary concerns and to assuage criticism that arose from the 1950s quiz show scandals.
-The limits were usually imposed by the networks themselves; CBS, for example, had a limit of $25,000 that stayed intact until the mid-1980s.
-ABC also had a limit, which was eventually dropped.
+The limits were usually imposed by the networks themselves; CBS, for example, had a limit of $25,000 that increased during the 1980s up to $125,000 during the 1990s.
+In 1975, ABC also imposed a limit of $30,000 which was eventually dropped by 1977.
 NBC, however, opted not to employ such a limit and allowed show producers to set them if they saw fit.